KevinKra/Notes/electronics/raspberryPi/readme.md

 1. what is the difference between dynamically and statically type languages?
 1. do dynamic languages have to have an interpreter?
 1. what is duck typing, examples?
-1. explain strong-typing vs static-typing.
+1. explain strong/static-typing.
-1. what is weak/loose typing?
+1. what is weak/loose-typing?
-1. is Typescript strongly typed or statically typed?
+1. is Typescript strongly typed?
 1. what is a shim, what is a polyfill?
 1. what is a pure function?
 1. what is function composition?
-1. what are side effects?
+1. what are side-effects?
 1. what is an idempotent function?
+1. what is an non-idempotent function?
 1. what is an operand?
 1. describe scalar and non-scalar types.
 1. what is a generator function?
 1. what is an example of a generator behavior?
 1. describe the contrast between a normal function and a generator function.
 1. what is the difference between `yielding` and `returning` from a generator function?
-1. what is a system language?
-1. what is an application language?
-1. describe the difference between a class and instance attribute.
+1. describe the difference between a `class` and `instance attribute`.
-1. describe a static method vs an instance method.
+1. describe a `static method` vs an `instance method`.
-1. what does the constructor do?
+1. what does the `constructor()` do?
 1. what does `super()` do?
-1. describe a getter/setter.
+1. describe a `getter`/`setter`, what is their purpose?

 ### general answers